oumhanane/getting-started-app/README.md

 The application is based on the application from the getting started tutorial at https://github.com/docker/getting-started

-Cloning the project : I cloned a project from the repository to work on the application in a Kubernetes environment.
+Cloning the project : I cloned the project "getting-started-app" from the repository to work on the application in a Kubernetes environment.

 Creating the Dockerfile : I wrote a Dockerfile to build the Docker image for the application.
 This file includes instructions to define the base image (here, node:18-alpine), add the project files, and install dependencies using yarn install.